yanda-wang/TKE-PSD/README.md

 This is the implement for paper Topological Knowledge Enhanced Personalized Sequence Determination Model for Medication Recommendation, which is a model that combines global topological knowledge of medications and personalized patient conditions to determine the order of medications for sequential recommendation.

-TKE-PSD firstly conduct medication recommendation to generate drugs as sets, and uses the probabilities of these drugs as the predict potential, then TKE-PSD calculates the topological potential of medications based on their co-occurrence.
-These two kinds of potential are combined by weighted sum, and the final results are used to determine the order of medications for sequential recommendation.
+TKE-PSD firstly conduct medication recommendation to generate drugs as sets (seq2set), and uses the probabilities of these drugs as the predict potential, then TKE-PSD calculates the topological potential of medications based on their co-occurrence.
+These two kinds of potential are combined by weighted sum, and the final results are used to determine the order of medications for sequential recommendation (seq2seq).
 In addition, TKE-PSD propsoes Occurrence-Based (OB) Beam search, a modified Beam search that uses the occurrence frequency of medications in the predicted sequences to change the probabilitis of drugs, so that redundant and duplicate drugs could be avoided.

 # Requirement